jackagoldman/Forest_Snow_Fire/README.md

 [0_forest_snow_fire_data.csv](https://github.com/jackagoldman/Forest_Snow_Fire/blob/main/data/0_forest_snow_fire_data.csv)

 These are the cleaned data that are used to generate all analyses and figures in the paper.
-These data represent wildfire's that burned between 2001 and 2019 in the boreal shield of Ontario.
+These data represent wildfires that burned between 2001 and 2019 in the boreal shield of Ontario.
 For methodology see article.

 | Variable            | Description|
 | :---------------- | :------ |